microsoft/font-tools/EgyptianOpenType/eot.md

 The project depends on a suitable font in order to run.
 The font should be a TrueType font with the following characters, glyphs and conventions:

 ### Core Egyptian Unicode Characters
 - **Egyptian Hieroglyphs** — The basic hierglyph signs with the exception of the signs which participate in enclosures (i.e., U+13000–13257, U+1325E–13285, U+1328A–13378, U+1337C–1342E).
 The font should include one or more Egyptian Hieroglyph characters.
 Some fonts will choose to include a subset of characters for stylistic, corpus, or other purposes.
 Characters should be named after their Gardiner names without padding zeros (e.g., G1).
 Variants should be suffixed with a lowercase letter (e.g., G7a).
-As such, names conform to the regular expression:
+As such, Hieroglyph character names conform to the regular expression:
 > ^[A-Z]+[0-9]+[a-z]?

 ![Sample hieroglyph characters](/png/eh.png)

 - **Enclosure ends** — The enclosure ends get special treatment.
-They do not need to be included, but if included they should be named as follows:
+They do not have to be included, but if included they should be named as follows:

 | Sign | Code point | Name | Description |
 | ---- | ---------- | ---- | ----------- |